Shakaii/GeoQuizz/Player/README.md

 If the database is already filled, you won't need to do this

+If your api is running on localhost:8083 you can run this script instead : http://debaser.fr/GeoQuizZ/database.html it will do the following requests for you

 + Create a serie :

 `POST` to `http://localhost:8083/player/serie`